 We extend our support by enabling education policy makers to attend regional education policy dialogues and international conferences.
-We help ensure Burmese participation in key global events such as the Education World Forum and the British Council's annual conference Going Global.
+We help ensure Myanmar participation in key global events such as the Education World Forum and the British Council's annual conference Going Global.

 The higher education sector in Myanmar is in the early stages of significant reform.
 There is a critical need to build the capacity of leaders and senior management teams in higher education (HE) institutions and Ministry of Education departments to respond to these reforms and lead change in their institutions/departments.
 This programme focuses on capacity development for these senior stakeholders in Myanmar’s higher education sector, working with and through the National Institute for Higher Education Development (NIHED).

 In the pilot year of the programme (THEMP, 2017-18) representatives from the senior management teams of 11 universities received training in five areas:

 - Leading and managing assessment, feedback and evaluation

 The training content was designed by University College London Institute of Education (UCL IOE).
 UCL IOE trained local NIHED trainers who then co-delivered the courses with the UK academics.
 Two national conferences for 200 leaders from 100 Myanmar universities were also held in the pilot year.

 The programme is underpinned by close partnership with the National Education Policy Commission (NEPC), Department for Higher Education (DHE) and the Rectors’ Committee (RC).
 Following a meeting with these three bodies, it was agreed that a central outcome of the next phase of the programme should be the formal establishment of the National Institute for Higher Education Development (NIHED) as an official body.
 The formal establishment of NIHED will ensure a sustainable approach to managing HE capacity development beyond the lifespan of this project.

 The two main areas of focus for Phase 2 are: